image

 **Although breakfast is not provided, guests can use the kitchen to prepare it

-To reserve a room, please contact Delphine directly at the AEPP Centre, specifying that you are joining the ARYM training course with Ananta.
+To reserve a room, please contact Delphine directly at the AEPP, specifying that you are joining the ARYM training course with Ananta.
 Her contact details are as follows:

 Budget accommodations around the center